sadhanaavasarala/learning-library/LabGuide400.md

 ![](images/400/step06.png)

-- Wait for a few minutes while your host provisions
+- Wait for a few minutes while your host provisions (approx 10 minutes to setup your host)

 ![](images/400/step07.png)

 ### **STEP 3**: Create a new container service

-- Once your Container Service instance is provisioned, click on the menu to open the Container Console
+- Once your Container Service instance is provisioned, click on the menu to open the Container Console (you may have to add a browser security exception)

 ![](images/400/step09.png)

 - Use the admin username and password you setup in the instance configuration to login

 ```

 Username: admin
-Password: Oracle123
+Password: Oracle123!
 ```

 ![](images/400/step10.png)